-There are two methods of quickly approximating the value of a business: (1) applying a multiple to the discretionary cash flow of the business and (2) applying a percentage to the annual gross revenue of the business.
+There are two methods of quickly approximating the value of a business: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.

-The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary cash flow.
+The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.

-What is discretionary cash flow?
+What are discretionary earnings?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are not — a’hem – absolutely necessary to the operation of the business.

-Discretionary cash flow is the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
-Another way to define discretionary cash flow is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
+Discretionary earnings are the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
+Another way to define discretionary earnings is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
 It is the amount of cash left over after only the necessary expenses that is available for (1) owner’s remuneration, (2) return on investment and (3) debt service, if any.

-If you’re not sure of how to calculate discretionary cash flow, an accountant or professional business broker can compute it for you.
+If you’re not sure of how to calculate discretionary earnings, an accountant or professional business broker can compute it for you.

-Practically all retail businesses will appraise for somewhere between 1.5 to 2.2 times discretionary cash flow.
+Practically all retail businesses will appraise for somewhere between 1.5 to 3 times discretionary earnings plus inventory at cost.
 Exactly where in this range that a specific business will fall depends on the size and type of the retail shop plus its revenue trends.

 The second method of estimating the value of a business is less accurate.
 This method applies a percentage to the operation’s annual gross revenue to approximate value.
 This method of appraisal assumes the business is earning the average bottom line profit for its peer group.
 That’s a big assumption!

-But making that assumption, we know that almost all retail businesses will appraise for somewhere between 15 and 35 percent of gross annual revenue.
+But making that assumption, we know that almost all retail businesses will appraise for somewhere between 30 and 35 percent of gross annual revenue plus inventory at cost.

 However, you as the owner, seller or buyer of the business are the final arbiter of what the business is worth to you.
 Remember, these guidelines are only averages.
 And the guidelines certainly don’t take into account any special considerations or any future plans that an owner might have for the business.
 What a particular business might be worth to you may be more or less than it’s worth to the next person who looks at it.